Skip to main content

 • It is radioactive, emitting ionizing radiation as it decays, damaging body cells when inhaled

-The World Health Organisation (WHO) states that it is proven that radon can cause cancer.
+The World Health Organization (WHO) states that it is proven that radon can cause cancer.

 The UK’s National Cancer Institute estimates that radon is responsible for 10% of lung cancer cases diagnosed, and around 1100 deaths from the disease, each year.